 Object pronouns are: him, her, me, us, them, whom, whomever, you, and it.
 Examples are: “The ball came towards Jack and me”, “Sandra does not like him or me.” and “You may invite whomever you wish.”

-Finally, a pronoun refers to a noun and that relationship needs to be clear.
+One final tip: A pronoun refers to a noun and that relationship needs to be clear.
 Watch out for compound nouns so the pronoun does not confuse the reader.